 The following is the policy of The Church Pension Fund and its affiliates1 (collectively, “Church Pension Group” or “CPG”) for the use and sharing of personal information of our constituents.2

-- CPG is committed to respecting and safeguarding our constituents’ rights to privacy and to protecting their personal information, by which we mean information that is unique to an individual such as name, age, address, telephone number, email address or Social Security number.
+- CPG is committed to respecting and safeguarding our constituents’ rights to privacy and to protecting their personal information, by which we mean information that is unique to an individual such as name, date of birth, address, telephone number, email address or Social Security number.

 - The benefits, products and services provided by CPG require that we use and share certain personal information in the ordinary course of conducting our businesses.

 - CPG has implemented an information privacy and security program that seeks to provide the following:

 - Protection and security of our constituents’ personal information by CPG and our vendors;

 - Procedural safeguards designed to ensure appropriate access and use of personal information by CPG employees and our vendors;